Taijj/PG-Wiki/Stories/Teen Jin Trilogy/Book1/Characters/Jin Naidesh I.md

 School and the [[#Spiritual Beliefs|church]] keep him busy most of the week.
 It is usually bearable, but some weeks he doesn't have a single evening for himself.
 ## Spare Time
 After school, he's often picked up by [[Aunt Nia]] for training.
 Nia is training him and his siblings in martial arts, armed combat, and she's teaching them on how to use their [[Die Elemente|elemental]] abilities.
 The training is hard, but Jin does rather enjoy it.
-In the little time he has left, he's either playing videogames alone or with his best and only friend [[Tari I|Tari]], if they are allowed to.
+In the little time he has left, he's either playing videogames alone or with his best and only friend [[Tarmael Curan I|Tari]], if they are allowed to.
 If not, they try to come up with other things to do, which turns out differently most of the time.
 ## Habits
 - His breakfast consists of a bowl of cereal, or sweet spreads on toast, and milk.
 - He prays before every meal, even when on his own, e.g. before bed, but in public he tries to do it quickly and in a way as inconspicuous as possible.